pudly/schmopera-hugo/content/articles/talking-with-singers-patrick-terry.md

 +++
 ### Why do you sing professionally?

 I'm drawn to singing and performing as a vocation because they connect me to other people.
 Singing challenges me to empathize with people and situations I would likely have never thought about otherwise.
-I love the feeling of community when I sing -- community with the composers/poets, community with my fellow musicians, and community with the audience.
+I love the feeling of community when I sing -- community with the composers and poets, community with my fellow musicians, and community with the audience.

 ### How do you stay healthy and sane while traveling for work?

 I drink a lot of water.
-I also try and talk to my family/support team a lot.
+I also try and talk to my family and support team a lot.

 ### What do you find uniquely challenging, and uniquely rewarding about singing baroque music?